nokonoko/Uguu/README.md

 Assuming you already have Node and NPM working, compilation is easy.

-Run the following commands to do so.
+Run the following commands to do so, please configure `dist.json` before you compile.
 ```bash
 cd uguu/
 make